Predictia/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/dummy.rst

 Dummy
 ================

-Dummy provides an example on how the documentation for diagnostics of the AQUA framework should be organised and written.
+Dummy provides an example on how the documentation for AQUA-diagnostics should be organised and written.
 This documentation provides also guidelines on how a diagnostic developer should write documentation about their diagnostic, covering a short description of its contents and of its scientific basis.
 Please try to adhere to the suggested scheme as far as possible.